Call Us

 As anyone reading this blog understands, declining testosterone levels during normal aging are associated with several adverse effects on health.
 Recent research has suggested that turmeric might increase testosterone levels in different ways.

 First, it can help reverse several conditions contributing to reduced low testosterone production, such as high cholesterol and dysregulated blood sugar.
-The antioxidative effects of turmeric can also prevent oxidative damage to Leydig cells in the testis, which could, in turn, normalize with testosterone injections.
+The antioxidative effects of turmeric can also prevent oxidative damage to Leydig cells in the testis, which could, in turn, normalize with testosterone injections

 Turmeric could improve fertility in mice by protecting the testes from various stressors [4, 5].
 Who knew that eating curry could improve your testosterone levels and fertility?